-4.18 RTC Traffic Model Upgrade/Conversion to TransCAD
+4.18 RTC Traffic Model Upgrade

 The travel demand model will continue to be refined based on data collection and calibration efforts as well as necessary software requirements.
 The RTC integrates land use data for the region into the travel demand forecasting model that assists in the identification of current and future transportation needs through the shared work program with the Truckee Meadows Regional Planning Agency (TMRPA).
-RTC will collaborate with TMRPA in the development of the 2022 Consensus Forecasts, which will inform the travel demand model.
+RTC will collaborate with TMRPA in the development of the 2024 Consensus Forecasts, which will inform the travel demand model.
+A regional travel characteristics study will be conducted to capture changes in travel behavior and provide data for the travel demand model development.
+The travel demand model will be recalibrated based on the regional travel characteristics study to build a more robust and comprehensive model.